-We all experience problems and difficulties that affect our mental wellbeing and as a student, you may well find yourself experiencing some of these.
+As a student, you may well find yourself experiencing difficulties that affect your mental wellbeing.
 Any such difficulties might be related to issues and events whilst at university or they might be connected to previous experiences or issues in your personal life.